By Eric Bright

 If you argue that if 1 means so and so and 2 means so and so and + means so and so and = means so and so, then 1 + 1 = 2, they would say,

 ‘Meh… how do you know that?
 It’s not possible to form verified true beliefs, you know.
 Your senses can be tricking you into believing that 1 + 1 = 2’.

 But, if you object that, ‘You know what, the “evidence” you are talking about from around the year 60 CE, might be questionable’.
 Then they would flip.
 This is not what they can conceive of for the most part.
 If you say, ‘You know what, the idea of resurrection, that is completely and purely based on ancient anecdotes to the point that you can safely discard it as unsubstantiated and

 Some leaps of faith, eh?
 I thought so.

 (4) One thing that almost all believers, indiscriminately so, overlook is the difference between verification and falsification.

 Look at the quoted comments above, the ones that my friend made, and the ones that others make in any ‘religion discussion’ community or forum.
 More than half of them are there to show us how weak, pathetic, silly, unacceptable, unreliable, untrustworthy and fragile verification of any fact is.
-One’s comments for instant, are all around the issue of sentients not being able to form reliable knowledges as they venture away from their bodies’ shores.
-Another’s comments are emphasising on the fact that there is not reliable way to know anything and how problematic the notion of verifiable true belief is: circular, pathetic…
+One’s comments, for instance, are all around the issue of sentients not being able to form reliable knowledge as they venture away from their bodies’ shores.
+Another’s comments are emphasizing the fact that there is no reliable way to know anything and how problematic the notion of verifiable true belief is: circular, pathetic…

 What is missing in here then?